 Once your application (with or without exam score) has been approved and you are eligible for admission and licensing, there are still several steps you must take prior to beginning the practice of law in Tennessee.
-Please read the information below as it outlines the process for taking the Oath of Admission and receiving your license.
+Deadlines for completing the process licensing and admission process are noted below.
+Please read all of the information provided as it outlines the process for taking the Oath of Admission and receiving your license.

 - Register with the Board of Professional Responsibility (BPR) and pay the fees associated with your registration;

 - Receive your Certificate of Eligibility from the Tennessee Board of Law Examiners (BLE); and

 - Take the Oath of Admission as prescribed in Tennessee Supreme Court Rule 6.